martbhell/martbhell.github.io/posts/2012/12/running-ubuntu-on-a-desktop.md

 Carbon-cache initd-script: [https://gist.github.com/1492384](https://gist.github.com/1492384)

-### To monitor temperature and fan speed of your AMD/ATI card put this script in /usr/local/bin/atitemp.sh:
+### To monitor temperature and fan speed of your AMD/ATI card put this script in /usr/local/bin/atitemp.sh

-#!/bin/bash
+# !/bin/bash

-# Script to monitor temp and fanspeed of an AMD/ATI card.
+# Script to monitor temp and fanspeed of an AMD/ATI card

 # amdccle required?
 Also X?

 HOST1="$(hostname -s)"